Bioruebe/markdown-it-variable/README.md

   ```

 - Variables can only span **a single line**, you cannot reference whole paragraphes or complex markup such as lists.

+- Variable content can contain markup handled by other plugins.

 - Spaces around the brackets are optional: